Nystatin: History

 Elizabeth Lee Hazen (left) and Rachel Fuller Brown in 1955.

 Like many other antifungals and antibiotics, nystatin has bacterial origin.
 It was isolated from Streptomyces noursei in 1950 by Elizabeth Lee Hazen and Rachel Fuller Brown, who were doing research for the Division of Laboratories and Research of the New York State Department of Health.
 Hazen found a promising micro-organism in the soil of a friend's dairy farm.
 She named it Streptomyces noursei, after Jessie Nourse, the wife of the farm's owner.
 Hazen and Brown named nystatin after the New York State Health Department in 1954.
 The two discoverers patented the drug, and then donated the $13 million in profits to a foundation to fund similar research.

 Other uses

 Penicillium-infected tangerine: The spot absent of growth had nystatin applied to it before the fungus covered the fruit.

+In cellular biology

 It is also used in cellular biology as an inhibitor of the lipid raft-caveolae endocytosis pathway on mammalian cells, at concentrations around 3 μg/ml.